Irish Soda Bread (Vegan)

 I’m kind of a traditionalist when it comes to food (except for, you know, the whole vegan thing).
 I adore simple, old world recipes; the stuff our grandmothers could whip up using nothing more than intuition and what she had on hand.
 Simple, rustic food that’s quick to pull together but big on comfort.
-You could say I’m a history buff, with a focus on food and family, instead of politics and war.
+You could say I’m a history buff, with a focus on food and family, instead of politics and war (and I say this as a former poli-sci major).

 This version is more decadent than most; I don’t have any qualms about tinkering with an old recipe if the result is an improvement on the original.
 I love the simplicity of classic soda bread, but it does have a tendency to be dry.
 In this recipe, I’ve bumped up the richness, making it a little more scone-like.
 The fat from the coconut milk makes it flaky and moist like butter would, without the effort of cutting it in.